-The vaccines may not work as well for people with certain health conditions or who are taking medicine that weaken their immune system (for example, blood related cancers or certain treatments for cancer, organ transplants, and certain autoimmune conditions).
+The vaccines may not work as well for people with certain health conditions or who are taking medicine that weaken their immune system1 (for example, blood related cancers or certain treatments for cancer, organ transplants, and certain autoimmune conditions).

-If you have a moderately or severely weakened immune system and already got 2 doses of the Pfizer or Moderna vaccine, it is recommended that you get a 3rd dose of vaccine.
+If you have a moderately or severely weakened immune system and already got 2 doses of an mRNA vaccine (Pfizer or Moderna), it is recommended that you get an additional (3rd) dose of vaccine.
 The 3rd dose of mRNA vaccine should be given at least 28 days after the 2nd dose.
 The same type of vaccine should be used if possible.
 For example, if you got a series of Pfizer vaccine, try to get a Pfizer vaccine for your 3rd dose.
+In addition, a booster dose may be considered at least 6 months after you get the 3rd dose.